Laish93/probabilistic_mpm/README.md

-# Probabilistic mineral prospectivity modelling with TAGI, BNNs, and MC dropout
+# Probabilistic mineral prospectivity modelling with TAGI, BNN, and MC dropout

 This repository contains the code and resources for the article "Tractable approximate Gaussian inference for interpretable mineral prospectivity modelling"